remix-run/react-router/docs/Glossary.md

 New locations are typically created each time the URL changes.
 You can read more about locations in [the `history` docs](https://github.com/rackt/history/blob/master/docs/Location.md).

+### LocationDescriptor

+    type LocationDescriptorObject = {
+      pathname: Pathname;
+      search: Search;
+      query: Query;
+      state: LocationState;
+    };

+    type LocationDescriptor = LocationDescriptorObject | Path;

+A *location descriptor* is the pushable analogue of a location.
+Locations tell you where you are; you create location descriptors to say where to go.

+You can read more about location descriptors in [the `history` docs](https://github.com/rackt/history/blob/master/docs/Location.md).

 ## LocationKey

 ```js